 Phone: +64 7 837 9292

 Yingsha holds a PhD in hospitality management; a master’s degree in human geography; a bachelor’s degree in tourism management; a graduate certificate in applied statistics; and multiple certificates in computer programming (e.g., Python, Visual FoxPro).
 Yingsha is also a certified hospitality educator, a certified Chinese tour guide, and a certified AutoCAD designer.

 Yingsha's research interests include destination marketing and management, consumer behaviour and decision making, tourism and hospitality analytics, and tourism geography, with a focus on theme parks and new research techniques (e.g., big data, machine learning, and computer simulation).

-Yingsha has published articles in top-tier tourism journals, such as Tourism Management, Journal of Travel Research, and Annals of Tourism Research.
+Yingsha has published many articles in top-tier tourism journals, such as Tourism Management, Journal of Travel Research, and Annals of Tourism Research.
 She has presented articles at many international tourism and hospitality conferences, including TTRA, ICHRIE, CAUTHE, ApacCHRIE, and Grad Conference.